 Fun fact, this was actually written as a writing sample written to get the author hired by TSR, it’s a hodgepodge of all his best dungeon ideas, and it totally shows.

 - Hidden Shrine of Tamoachan – You love Indiana Jones, right?
 If the answer is yes, and it should be for any sane person, then this is your Jam.
-Set in a distinctly Mesoamerican theme Hidden Shine is probably my favourite 1st Edition mega Dungeon.
-Although I never though the time pressure and rest limiting effect of the poisonous cloud mechanic never really worked, then strong theming and clever traps and encounter more than make up for it.
+Set in a distinctly Mesoamerican theme Hidden Shine is probably my favourite 1st Edition Mega Dungeon.
+Although I never thought the time pressure and rest limiting effect of the poisonous cloud mechanic never really worked, then strong theming and clever traps and encounter more than makeup for it.
 What I enjoy most about this module is that you are shuttled from room to room, each containing a danger source so obvious it may as well be glowing red, and yet you still want to poke at it, it’s a wild ride.
-Also my Tiefling rogue had a hat and a whip or I’m not playing!
+Also, my Tiefling rogue had a hat and a whip or I’m not playing!

-- Sunless Citadel and Forge of Fury – I’ve clumped these two together they the only two with any form of narrative link.
+- Sunless Citadel and Forge of Fury – I’ve lumped these two together they the only two with any form of a narrative link.
 They are good dungeons, characterful, less zany than the 1st Edition stuff and full of good traps and monsters.
-Most enjoyably they both have sections were the characters can properly roleplay and interact with dungeon denizens without immediately dying.
-I can see Sunless Citadel as a good way to introduce new player to the game.
+Most enjoyable they both have sections where the characters can properly roleplay and interact with dungeon denizens without immediately dying.
+I can see Sunless Citadel as a good way to introduce a new player to the game.